These clever and easy Gardening Hacks are so useful that using them can change the way you garden forever. We have the best ones for you!

 6. Use Eggshell to Prevent Pests

-Another way to protect your plants against pests is using eggshells.
-Coarsely crumbled, eggshells form an effective barrier against soft-bodied garden pests like snails and slugs that eat your plants.
+Coarsely crumbled eggshells form an effective barrier against soft-bodied garden pests like snails and slugs that eat your plants.
 They do not risk through these sharp and uncomfortably jagged shells.

 To do this, encircle roughly crushed layers of eggshells around the plants sensitive to such pests.
-Find out more uses of eggshells in the garden.
+Check out some brilliant eggshell uses in the garden here.

-If you’re going on a vacation for a few days and don’t have a way to keep your indoor plants watered, keep them alive with one of the clever gardening hacks.
+If you’re going on a vacation for a few days and don’t have a way to keep your indoor plants watered, keep them alive with a clever gardening hack.

-Simply roll up some paper towels as tight as possible without them breaking, dunk the ends in a glass of water, and lay the remaining across the soil so that each plant is at least a few inches away.
-Learn more about it.
+Roll up some paper towels as tight as possible without tearing them, dunk the ends in a glass of water, and lay the remaining across the soil so that each plant is at least a few inches away.
+Get the details here.

 8. Use Coffee Filters in Flower Pots

-Next time you’re repotting a plant, keep the soil where it belongs with the help of a coffee filter.
-Simply lining the pot keeps the drainage holes in the bottom free from clogging up — and soil from sneaking out after watering.
-Find out.
+Next time you’re repotting a plant, use a coffee filter to ease your work.
+Lining the pot keeps the drainage holes in the bottom free from clogging up — and soil from sneaking out after watering.
+Find out the details here.

 9. Use Herbs to Deter Mosquitoes!

-Make this mosquito control pot by grouping these plants to prevent mosquitos and flies.
+Make a mosquito control pot by grouping these plants to prevent mosquitos and flies.
 Don’t miss reading about this scientifically proven mosquito repellent plant here!